alem0lars/cgen/README.md

 The project follows the **Scrum Methodology**, using Trello as the main tool.

-The board is available under: [CGen Trello Board](https://trello.com/b/8er5R7dK/cgen)
+The board is available under: [CurriculumGenerator Trello Board](https://trello.com/b/8er5R7dK/curriculum-generator)

 #### Report bugs / Request enhancements